luxonis/depthai-docs-website/source/pages/faq.rst

 How Do I Limit The FrameRate Per Stream?
 ########################################

 So the simple way to select streams is to just use the :code:`-s` option.
-But in some cases (say when you have a slow host or only USB2 connection -and- you want to display a lot of streams) it may be necessary to limit the frame rate of streams to not overwhelm the host/USB2 with too much data.
+But in some cases (say when you have a slow host or only USB2 connection **and** you want to display a lot of streams) it may be necessary to limit the frame rate of streams to not overwhelm the host/USB2 with too much data.

 So to set streams to a specific frame rate to reduce the USB2 load and host load, simply specify the stream with :code:`-s streamname` with a comma and FPS after the stream name like :code:`-s streamname,FPS`.